gaow/SEQLinkage/README.md

 > Collapsed Haplotype Pattern Method for Linkage Analysis of Next-Generation Sequencing Data

-### Features
+## Features
 - It can do linkage analysis on single variants and CHP markers.
-- It can deal with families from different population.
+- It can analyze families from different population.
 - It can handle large-scale whole-genome linkage analysis.

 ## Pre-requisites